geysertimes/geysertimes.github.io/docs/users/sms.md

 ## Message Format

 All conversational messages are processed by an automated system and must thus adhere to a certain format.
 Each message must begin with a case-insensitive keyword that signifies the action that is executed.
-We support three different actions at this time:
+We support three different actions:

 * The <kbd>next</kbd> keyword [retrieves a prediction](#retrieve-prediction) for a given geyser.
 * The <kbd>last</kbd> keyword [retrieves the latest eruption](#retrieve-last-eruption) of a given geyser.